waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Behavior:** Interacting with him triggers a repeating dialogue loop ("I guess I have to do things fair and square…").
 No battle occurs.
 - **Conclusion:** This path is story-locked, similar to the Route 37 trainers.
 I will not attempt this path again until I have a clear reason to believe it is open.

-### Alternative Hypotheses
-- **Route 37/Underground Blockades:** While they seem story-locked, it's possible they require a specific item or Pokémon in the party to trigger the event.
-If the Department Store puzzle doesn't lead to progress, I should consider other possibilities.
+## VI.
+Puzzle Solutions & Observations
 ### Goldenrod Dept. Store Basement Puzzle
 - **Mechanic:** This is a dynamic maze.
 My position on the map causes walls to appear or disappear and NPCs (Black Belts) to move, opening and closing paths.
+The goal is to reach the ladder at (17, 2).
+- **Known Triggers:**
-- **Observation 1:** Interacting with the Black Belt at (4, 8) makes him tell me to leave.
-He blocks the path west.
+    1. Interacting with the Black Belt at (4, 8) makes him block the path west.
-- **Observation 2:** Moving from (5, 8) to (5, 9) caused the WALL at (10, 13) to become a FLOOR tile.
+    2. Moving from (5, 8) to (5, 9) causes the WALL at (10, 13) to become a FLOOR tile.
-- **Observation 3:** Moving from (8, 7) to (8, 8) caused the WALL at (11, 12) to become a FLOOR tile.
+    3. Moving from (8, 7) to (8, 8) causes the WALL at (11, 12) to become a FLOOR tile.
-- **Observation 4:** Moving from (8, 8) to (8, 9) caused the WALL at (11, 13) to become a FLOOR tile.
+    4. Moving from (8, 8) to (8, 9) causes the WALL at (11, 13) to become a FLOOR tile.
+- **Hypothesis:** A specific sequence of movements is required to open the path to the ladder.